 The Visualise Mission

-As a qualified eye clinic liaison officer and rehabilitation assistant and with the help of my guide dog Zodiac, I carry out workplace needs assessments and web accessibility audits throughout the UK to support employees with visual impairments.
-I also deliver training sessions that educate staff to better assist clients or customers with disabilities and have worked with over 700 organisations across all sectors.
-When employees are ‘Disability Confident’, inclusion becomes business as usual for everyone involved leading to increased job satisfaction and a more rewarding environment.
+As a qualified eye clinic liaison officer and rehabilitation assistant, and with the help of my guide dog, Zodiac, I carry out workplace assessments to support employees with visual impairments.
+I deliver training that educates staff to better assist clients or customers with VI.
+Visualise has worked with over 700 organisations across all sectors.
+When employees are ‘VI Confident’, inclusion becomes ‘business as usual’ for everyone involved, leading to increased job satisfaction and a more rewarding environment.

-Currently I’m delivering ‘Seeing Beyond the Eyes’ CET workshops across the UK to foster closer links between the optical and sight loss sectors to benefit patients and we are encouraged by the resulting improvements.
+I also deliver ‘Seeing Beyond the Eyes’ CET workshops to foster closer links between the optical and sight loss sectors to benefit patients.

-In a voluntary capacity, I’m on the RNIB Working Age and Transitions steering groups which assess work related challenges blind and partially sighted people face.
-I’m also a Young Ambassador for the Prince’s Trust and sit on their Business Launch panels, helping other young people to start their own enterprises.
-I was recently appointed as a member of the College of Optometrists’ Public Patients Reference Group (PPRG) which gains input from patients and the public to their policies, guidance, and patient resources.
+In a voluntary capacity, I’m on the RNIB Working Age and Transitions steering groups which assesses work-related challenges blind and partially sighted people face.
+I’m also a Young Ambassador for the Prince’s Trust and sit on their business launch panels, helping other young people to set up enterprises.
+I’m a member of the College of Optometrists’ Public Patients Reference Group (PPRG), which receives input from patients and the public to improve policies, guidance and patient resources.
 I am also an active Trustee for The Nystagmus Network charity.

-At the beginning, sight loss feels like the end but later you realise it’s just the start of seeing in a different way and having a new outlook on life.
-Overcoming my challenges has given me resilience, determination and the ambition needed to be successful.
+In the beginning, sight loss feels like the end, but later, you realise it’s just the start of seeing differently and having a new outlook on life.
+Overcoming challenges has given me resilience, determination and the ambition needed to strive for success.